dragonfly-science/dragonfly-website/content/people/wilkinson-nikki/content.md

 email: nikki@dragonfly.co.nz
 firstname: Nikki
 lastname: Wilkinson
+role: Data scientist
 mobile: ''
 tag: nikki
 banner: wilkinson-nikki/nikki-wilkinson-letterbox.jpg
 ---
-Nikki is a Data Scientist at Dragonfly and has a strong interest in machine learning and artificial intelligence.
+Nikki is a data scientist at Dragonfly and has a strong interest in machine learning and artificial intelligence.
 <!--more-->